Pantyffynnon railway station: Facilities

 The station is unstaffed and has no ticket machine (as is the case for almost all stations on the line), so all tickets must be purchased on the train or in advance of travel.
 The main building is Grade II-listed and dates from 1857, but had been disused since the 1960s - it was restored and refurbished by Network Rail (with assistance from the Railway Heritage Trust and the local community) in 2013-14.
 It is provided with the standard amenities - help point, CIS screen, payphone and timetable poster board.
-Step-free access is available from the level crossing at the north end - this still has manually-operated metal gates rather than the automatic barriers used elsewhere on the line.
+Step-free access is available from the level crossing at the north end - this still has manually operated metal gates rather than the automatic barriers used elsewhere on the line.

 Services

 All trains serving the station are operated by Transport for Wales, who also manage it.
-There are five trains a day to Shrewsbury northbound from Monday to Saturday (plus two more to Llandovery) and seven southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two services each way call on Sundays.
+There are four trains a day to Shrewsbury northbound from Monday to Saturday (plus one more to Llandovery) and five southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two services each way call on Sundays.
+A fifth weekday through train in each direction is to be reintroduced at the winter 2025 timetable change, and the potential for additional Sunday services over the line from summer 2026 is also being investigated by Transport for Wales.